 If you’re known to be the hustler, the people pleaser, the perfectionist, the do-er, you might be struggling with high functioning anxiety (HFA).
 If you’re familiar with high functioning anxiety and what it is then you’re probably wondering “okay, so what do I even do about it?
 How do you treat anxiety?
 Is high functioning anxiety treatment a thing?
+What are high functioning anxiety treatment options?
 How do I get rid of anxiety?”

 If you’re familiar with generalized anxiety disorder, you may understand how people with generalized anxiety may be feeling.
 However, high functioning anxiety is a type of anxiety disorder and requires a separate diagnosis because they aren’t the same.
 Coping with stress and anxiety is different when you have high functioning anxiety.

 Those with HFA might even believe that they have developed coping mechanisms over the years to control their feelings of anxiety.
 But those coping mechanisms could be causing you to feel more anxious and stressed.

 For example, you may try to combat your people pleasing by creating boundaries and saying “no” more often.
 But the fear of telling someone no and them being upset with you causes that anxiety to rise within you.

 That’s why people pleasing might seem like the easier answer.
 Thus starts the vicious cycle of actually coping with anxiety and thinking that you’re coping.
 You may start living in secret, never letting anyone know that you might be struggling with mental health anxiety or trying to reduce anxiety on your own.
 The truth is, living in secret makes things much harder and isn’t the best option for treating high functioning anxiety.